ooples/pine_script_docs/source/concepts/Other_timeframes_and_data.rst

 When ``ignore_invalid_symbol = true`` is used, rather than throwing a runtime error, the function will return `na <https://www.tradingview.com/pine-script-reference/v5/#var_na>`__.

-This script demonstrates how to use ``ignore_invalid_symbol = true`` to handle invalid results when requesting the shares outstanding for stocks:
+This script demonstrates how to use ``ignore_invalid_symbol = true`` to handle invalid results when requesting the shares outstanding for stocks.
+It will only display information on instruments where valid data can be obtained:

 .. image:: images/OtherTimeframesAndData-IgnoreValidSymbol-01.png